 4. Preferred Architecture

-WeAre Solutions run the IdP in Amazon Web Services Cloud Platform.
-As anyone can run the IdP, there are multitude of possibilities to run it.
-However, as this topic is frequently discussed, we want to be upfront in what is our plan in providing an IdP instance.
+In typical setup Olevi IdP is run in Amazon Web Services Cloud Platform.
+However, as anyone can run the IdP, there are multitude of possibilities to run it.
+This topic is frequently discussed, so we want to be upfront in what is our plan in providing an IdP instance.

 The Fargate instane is a Docker Container.
 It relies on Docker Images that are served from AWS Elastic Container Registry (ECR).
 The container images are maintained using comprehensive devOps automation implemented using Bitbucket Pipelines.